marshallpeter/Predicting-flight-delays-/README.md

 As this is a custom ML model built on my local machine, I could only train 1% of the dataset due to the low processing power of my macbook.
 Despite the high volume (~4 millions entries) of 'Combined_Flights_2022', it still lacks key information like 'Weather', 'Wind speed', 'Traffic control related information', which could prove useful in our training dataset.

-'Combined_Flights_2022' also only **7-months** of the data, so the training dataset won't be able to pick any key seasonal patterns.
+'Combined_Flights_2022' also only contains **7-months** of the data, so the training dataset won't be able to pick any key seasonal patterns.

 # Model summary
 Call: